louislef299/go-scripts/README.md

-# Simple Bash Scripts
+# Simple Scripts

-These are just some bash scripts that I use on my local device.
+These are just some scripts that I use on my local device.
 The most used are boot and rmt.
 Look around!

 ![Go Gopher Dancing]("./../.images/gopher-dance-long-3x.gif)